 Here we only give a very short summary list of the capabilities and limitations of Fluka, since this is meant to be mainly a practical guide.
-More detailed descriptions of the physical models, algorithms and techniques will be found in cited references and hopefully in a future more comprehensive Reference Manual.
+More detailed descriptions of the physical models, algorithms and techniques will be found in cited references.